CCCiteCanon

 • Ask what public sources are available.

-• Ask whether the product supports small-firm workflows without a sales call.
+• Ask whether the product supports confidentiality review before model input.

 Frequently Asked Questions

-What is the biggest risk of AI for lawyers?
+What is the safest AI legal research workflow for lawyers?

 Should solo lawyers use AI legal research tools?